Best Clam Chowder Recipe (VIDEO)

 Best Clam Chowder

 Chowder is easy to make – a “by scratch” version that is creamy, flavorful with bacon, and chockfull of clams!
 Watch the video!

-What to add to clam chowder to make it better?
+What do you add to clam chowder to make it better?

 If it’s the condensed kind, add heavy cream and whole milk in equal parts.
 And then of course we say bacon and butter!
-Here are the easy ingredients:
+But grab the printable recipe below!

 - Bacon + butter

 - Celery + leeks + onions + garlic

 - Red potatoes or Yukon gold potatoes

 - Broth (or stock)